 But cold waters mean good sushi, and the cheerful girl working at my hotel’s reception desk recommended a popular spot nearby.

 Everyone knows the movie trope where the protagonist walks into the wrong bar or restaurant, the door opens with a jingle, the locals turn to look, and all conversation stops as they see the obviously-out-of-place stranger.

 I looked back into the small room, acting completely natural, I’m sure.
-I saw a young man sitting at the bar alone.
+I saw a young man sitting alone at the sushi bar.
 He smiled at me.
 I smiled back, and walked over to sit one allegiance-building chair away from him.

 As I read the menu he spoke up in uncommonly clear English and introduced himself.
 I exhaled a sigh of relief to make a friend.
 His name was Kentaro.

 He soon became my translator, too.
 Many eyes around the room, including the sushi chef’s, broadcast their understandable curiosity at me.
 With Kentaro’s help I explained my presence in such a remote reach of the country during an unfavorable season.

 We continued talking while we ate.
 Kentaro was undoubtedly the most extroverted Japanese person I’d ever met.
 So much so, he asked if I wanted to try a dish called shirako with him.